Test the OpenSmart TFT IL9320 Display 2.8 inch

 Adafruit examples which come with Adafruit libraries are not working.

-the original MCUFRIEND_kvb is also not working, so modified from OPENSMART_TFT must be used
+The original MCUFRIEND_kvb is also not working, so modified from OPENSMART_TFT must be used.

-the examples which come with OPENSMART_TFT are working well.
+The examples which come with OPENSMART_TFT are working well.

 To program the Arduino Uno, you have to unplug the display and connect the USB to the PC.
 Program it by running ' pio run -t upload' .
 Then, unplug the USB, plug the display in the Uno, then attach a power source.